Today, we’re talking about tips on how to improve your songwriting.

 Start With a Vocal

 A songwriting technique that my great friend and alumni, winner of the Anjunabeats Contest in 2017, Joel Freck told me, start with an acapella and try to create something on top of it.
 Later, you will delete this acapella, but use it in the beginning to develop your top melodies and chord progressions

 Pick an acapella you like and start writing on top of it.
-For example, let’s work with Reload’s acapella:
+If you don’t have an acapella, you can try starting a remix of a song that could provide you with an acapella, as mentioned here.
+In this post, however, let’s work with Reload’s acapella:

 Sometimes this works, sometimes it doesn’t, but you can try loads of different vocals until it does.

 To show you that it works, I’ve created a melody for this vocal, and it goes like this:

 If you’re not feeling like playing anything, why not use some tools to help you?
 If that’s your case, Hooktheory & Hookpad are here to save you!

 When you open Hookpad, it gives you the opportunity to create chords, complex or not, with the press of a button.